Goner! Climate change helping batters hit more home runs: study

 When air heats up, molecules move faster and away from each other, making the air less dense.
 Baseballs launched off a bat go farther through thinner air because there’s less resistance to slow the ball.
 Just a little bit farther can mean the difference between a homer and a flyout, said Alan Nathan, a University of Illinois physicist who wasn’t part of the Dartmouth study.

 Both Nathan and the Dartmouth team found a 1% increase in home run likelihood with every degree the air warms (1.8% with each degree Celsius).
-Total yearly average of warming-aided homers is only 1% of all home runs hit, the Dartmouth researchers calculated.
+The total yearly average of warming-aided homers is only 1% of all home runs hit, the Dartmouth researchers calculated.

 Non-climate factors contribute even more to the barrage of balls flying out of the park, scientists and baseball veterans said.
 The biggest is the ball and the size of the stitches, Nathan said, and MLB made slight adjustments to deaden the ball prior to the 2021 season.
 Others include batters’ recent attention to launch angle; stronger hitters; and faster pitches.
 The study started after the end of baseball’s infamous steroids era saw a spike in home runs.